-There is nothing quite like a cat.
-Not only do they offer love and companionship – they’re also amazingly entertaining!
+Want to adopt a shelter cat?
+There is nothing quite like having a cat in your life.
+Not only do they offer love and companionship but they’re also amazingly entertaining!

-Shelters are full of wonderful cats just waiting for someone to love.
+Shelters are full of beautiful and amazing cats just waiting for someone to love.
 If you’ve been thinking about giving a fur-ever home to one of these felines, you no doubt realize that it’s a big decision.
 With so many cats out there in need of homes, how can you pick the one that will be right for you?

-Questions to Ask Before You Visit the Shelter
+5 Questions to Consider Before You Visit the Shelter

 What kind of personality are you looking for?

-Do you want a cat or a kitten?
+Do you want a kitten, an adult cat, or a senior cat?

 Adopting a kitten is also a little less predictable in terms of the kind of cat you eventually end up with.
 You never know exactly what they are going to be like once they outgrow their little kitten personalities.
 If you have a very strong preference for a certain temperament, you may want to consider an older cat.